akhatami/sop-in-qa-replication-package/README.md

 source <venv-name>/bin/activate
 pip install -r virtualenv-requirements.txt
 ```
-Second, we need two other data files before running data analysis related Jupyter notebooks.
+Second, we need two other data files before running the Jupyter notebooks related to data analysis.
 To create them run the following commands after activating the virtual environment you just created:
 ```
 python3 generate_jacoco_data_from_logs.py
 ```
 ```
 python3 aggregate_coverage_results.py
 ```
-The first command generates ``data/jacoco_results.csv`` file using the build logs and JaCoCo outputs generate from the last step of the data collection part (or extracted from the provided zip files).
+The first command generates the ``data/jacoco_results.csv`` file using the build logs and JaCoCo outputs generated from the last step of the data collection part (or extracted from the provided zip files).
 And the second command aggregates the coverage results of each project from the JaCoCo outputs and stores them in ``data/jacoco_coverage_results.csv``.

-Finally, run Jupyter notebook using the following command:
+Finally, run the Jupyter notebook using the following command:
 ```
 jupyter notebook
 ```
-Next, continue with the following data analysis steps using the provided notebook files inside ``jupyter-notebooks`` directory.
+Next, continue with the following data analysis steps using the provided notebook files inside the ``jupyter-notebooks`` directory.
 ## 1. Local build analysis
 To produce the results related to our local build analysis use ``jupyter-notebooks/local_build_analysis.ipynb`` notebook.
 This notebook requires the following data files: